Have AMD? Save Your Sight with an Amsler Grid

 - Follow the same steps with the other eye.

 If you notice any areas of the grid that appear darker, wavy, blank or blurry, contact your ophthalmologist right away.
-He or she will check to see what’s going on with your AMD, and begin treatment if appropriate.
+They will check to see what’s going on with your AMD, and begin treatment if appropriate.

 Remember: doing this simple at-home eye test once a day, every day can help save your vision.